jwrigh26/control4Weather/README.md

 # control4Weather

-A simple demo app using the [OpenWeatherMap API](http://openweathermap.org/api) within an iOS application.
+A iOS Native app that demos using Operation Queues and some other cool Swift functional code using the [OpenWeatherMap API](http://openweathermap.org/api) within an iOS application.

 ## Getting Started